xenoteo/Cracking/README.md

 - [Drawing a horizontal line](src/main/java/com/xenoteo/chapter5_bit_manipulation/question5_8_draw_line/Solution.java)
   on a monochrome screen represented by bits (+[tests](src/test/java/com/xenoteo/chapter5_bit_manipulation/question5_8_draw_line/SolutionTest.java)).

+### Math and logic puzzles
+- The simulation of the [next post-apocalypses generation](src/main/java/com/xenoteo/chapter6_math_and_logic_puzzles/question6_7_the_apocalypse/Solution.java)
+(when the current generation continue to have children until they have one girl, at which point they immediately stop to have new children).
+- The simulation of the [building with a breakpoint](src/main/java/com/xenoteo/chapter6_math_and_logic_puzzles/question6_8_the_egg_drop_problem/Building.java) where an egg starts to drop from; given two eggs, finding the breakpoint, while minimizing the number of drops for the worst case.

 ## Helpers
 - Simple [linked list](src/main/java/com/xenoteo/helpers/linked_list/List.java) implementation based on [nodes](src/main/java/com/xenoteo/helpers/linked_list/Node.java) and